tandina/P5_fullstack_test/README.md

 > npm run test:watch

 #### JUnit 5 test
+once everything is installed
+  in maven terminal execute this command:
+  > mvn install

 test on IntelliJ
 in maven widget, click on install to launch every test and generate a jacoco report.